dcos/dcos-e2e/docs/cli/source/contributing.rst

     make EE_ARTIFACT_URL=<http://...> download-artifacts

-The DC/OS Enterprise artifact is required for some tests.
+DC/OS Enterprise artifacts are required for some tests.

 A license key is required for some tests: